Virtual Travel & Island Guide about Long Beach on Ko Chang in Thailand.

 Arrival & Departure:

-At the end of 2006 there were no taxis driving to Long
+At the end of 2009 there were no regular taxis driving to Long

 Beach, so you either have to go there